 Remember Their Name: Begin your interview by repeating their names.
 "Thank you for having me, Kim," and use it periodically throughout the interview.
 Each time you use their name, they will focus more on what you say.
 Plus, they will note that you find people's names important; this is important in any sales or business setting.

 Play to your audience.
 Be like a chameleon in some ways.
 I'm not saying be someone you are not, but enhance the qualities in yourself that fits the position you are applying for.
 For instance, if you are applying to be a caretaker, you would want to show your warm, soft, friendly side, whereas if you are applying at a bank, you want to show your professional, friendly side.

 Pay close attention to the interviewer.
 If they are more sweet-natured, show your softer side.
 Whereas if they have the take-no-crap attitude, show your confidence, I am in complete control personality.
 Mirror, to a degree, the nature of the interviewer while also being yourself.
 But don't deceive them of who you are.
 You don't want them hiring you for a position you are not equipped for.
 The easier it is for them to relate to you, the better they will like you, upping your chances for a second interview or even being hired.

 Focus on the Positives

 Don't just say, "My biggest weakness is my shyness.
-I feel really awkward when I am in a group of strangers" Instead say something like, "My biggest weakness would be my shyness.
-Although I have really worked on it and have found that I have become more comfortable in group settings.
-Learning to speak my mind was very difficult for me several years ago, but now I feel my shyness allows me to have better discretion and more tact when speaking up."
+I feel awkward when I am in a group of strangers" Instead, say something like, "My biggest weakness would be my shyness, although I have worked on it and have found that I have become more comfortable in group settings.
+Learning to speak my mind was very difficult for me, but now I feel my shyness allows me to have better discretion and more tact when speaking up."

-© 2010 Angela Michelle
+© 2010 Angela Michelle Schultz